Control SoftwareSolis PackagesSoftware Development Kit

 The absorption of light makes an object dark or opaque to the wavelengths or colors of the incoming wave:

-Another manner that the absorption of light is apparent is by their color.
-If a material or matter absorbs light of certain wavelengths or colors of the spectrum, an observer will not see these colors in the reflected light.
-On the other hand if certain wavelengths of colors are reflected from the material, an observer will see them and see the material in those colors.
-For example, the leaves of green plants contain a pigment called chlorophyll, which absorbs the blue and red colors of the spectrum and reflects the green.
-Leaves therefore appear green
+Another manner in which the absorption of light is apparent is by their colour.
+If a material or matter absorbs light of certain wavelengths or colours of the spectrum, an observer will not see these colours in the reflected light.
+On the other hand, if certain wavelengths of colours are reflected from the material, an observer will see them and see the material in those colours.
+For example, the leaves of green plants contain a pigment called chlorophyll, which absorbs the blue and red colors of the spectrum and reflects the green - leaves therefore appear green.

 Discover more about light absorption in our Learning Centre.